 ANSWER: D (1) alone is sufficient because the radius of the semicircle is sufficient to give both the circumference of the semicircle (πr) and the length of one of the sides of the square (2r).
 The perimeter of the whole unit then is the circumference of the semicircle plus the lengths of three sides of the square.
-(2) alone is sufficient, because the perimeter of the square is sufficient to give the length of a side (P/4), and then the radius of the square.
+(2) alone is sufficient, because the perimeter of the square is sufficient to give the length of a side (P/4), and then the radius of the semicircle is half of the length of a side of the square.